 Our planet is facing a pretty long list of challenges including pollution, global warming, water contamination, drought and of course, the staggering loss of our world’s pollinators.
 It is with great love and intent to make the world a better place that we have formed the non-profit organization “Aunt Bea’s Apiary” to serve southeast Nebraska.

-On our farm, we have created an educational center for hosting field trips, community groups, and families who wish to learn more about how they can help the environment.
+We have created an educational center in Auburn, Nebraska for hosting field trips, community groups, and families who wish to learn more about how they can help the environment.
 Through these endeavors, we hope people will come to love and appreciate these fascinating insects as much as we do.
 Bees truly are an integral part of our food system and the survival of the human population.

 Board of Directors